oly-exams/exam_tools/README.md

 ```bash
 python ipho_data/cypress_initial_data.py
 ```
 inside the django server container to create the initial dataset.
 This needs to be done before each test, as cypress will override this.
-Alternatively, you can comment out the `before()` hook in `e2e/cypress/support/index.js` and manually create `database-initial` once:
+Alternatively, you can comment out `cy.exec()` in `e2e/support/commands beforeAllDBInit` and manually create `database-initial` once:
 ```bash
 cp db_data/database.s3db db_data/database-initial.s3db
 ```